 Changing Your Lawn Mower Engine Oil?

 There is one common thing about engines – they always call for oil change at one point or another.
-Unfortunately, most people overlook this element especially when it comes to farm machineries and basic equipment used for home maintenance.
+Unfortunately, most people overlook this element especially when it comes to farm machinery and basic equipment used for home maintenance.
 Take the lawn mower for instance.
 Chances are, you have changed your lawn mower’s engine only when you suspected something was wrong with its engine.
 This is of course, the wrong approach as far as lawn mower maintenance is concerned.
 So just how should one go about changing his or her lawn mower’s engine oil?
 Read on to find out.

 Check the engine oil level

 Do this each time you are about to start the lawn mower.
 To get an accurate reading, check the oil level while the engine is still cold.
 The reading will be accurate or at the very least near perfect, because most of the engine oil will be in the crankcase.
 Be sure to use clean, soft cloth to wipe the area around the crankcase before opening it.
 That way, dirt and debris will not get into the crankcase and cause more problems.

 Inspect the oil